Caesarion: Death

 After the defeat of Mark Antony and Cleopatra at the Battle of Actium in 31 BC, Cleopatra seems to have groomed Caesarion to take over as "sole ruler without his mother".
 She may have intended to go into exile, perhaps with Antony, who may have hoped that he would be allowed to retire as Lepidus had.
 Caesarion reappears in the historical record in 30 BC, when Octavian invaded Egypt and searched for him.
 Cleopatra may have sent Caesarion, 17 years old at the time, to the Red Sea port of Berenice for safety, possibly as part of plans for an escape to India.
 Plutarch does say that Caesarion was sent to India, but also that he was lured back by false promises of the kingdom of Egypt: Caesarion, who was said to be Cleopatra's son by Julius Caesar, was sent by his mother, with much treasure, into India, by way of Ethiopia.
 There Rhodon, another tutor like Theodorus, persuaded him to go back, on the ground that [Octavian] Caesar invited him to take the kingdom.

 Octavian captured the city of Alexandria on 1 August 30 BC, the date that marks the official annexation of Egypt to the Roman Republic.
-Around this time Mark Antony and Cleopatra died, traditionally said to be by suicide, though murder has been suggested.
+Around this time Mark Antony and Cleopatra died, traditionally said to be by suicide.

-Octavian is supposed to have had Pharaoh Caesarion executed in Alexandria, following the advice of Arius Didymus, who said "Too many Caesars is not good" (a pun on a line in Homer).
-It is popularly thought that he was strangled, but the exact circumstances of his death have not been documented.
+Though Octavian may have temporarily considered permitting Caesarion to succeed his mother and rule Egypt (though now a smaller and weaker kingdom), he is supposed to have had Caesarion executed in Alexandria in late August, possibly on 29 August 30 BC (the beginning of the Egyptian new year).
+According to Plutarch, he followed the advice of his companion Arius Didymus, who said "Too many Caesars is not good" (a pun on a line in Homer).
+Surviving information on the death of Caesarion is scarce.
 Octavian then assumed absolute control of Egypt.
 The year 30 BC was considered the first year of the new ruler's reign according to the traditional chronological system of Egypt.

 Depictions

 Few images of Caesarion survive.
-He is thought to be depicted in a partial statue found in the harbor of Alexandria in 1997 and is also portrayed twice in relief, as an adult pharaoh, with his mother on the Temple of Hathor at Dendera.
+He is thought to be depicted in a partial statue found in the harbour of Alexandria in 1997 and is also portrayed twice in relief, as an adult pharaoh, with his mother on the Temple of Hathor at Dendera.
 His infant image appears on some bronze coins of Cleopatra.